Marc-AntoineA/jekyll-mobilizon/readme.md

 # Script to include Mobilizon into Jekyll-website

+*This plugin is used in production since January 2021.
+Please contact me at contact@marc-antoinea.fr if needed.*

 This plugin fetches incoming events for a list of groups in a given mobilizon instance (through graphql api).
 Images are fetched too and thumbnailed with `minimagick`.
 It means that no requests are made to mobilizon except during website compilations.